 - Google – Helping you avoid COVID-19 online scams

 So I hope that’s useful.
-Don’t forget to check out my Lockdown Resources page as well, which has become more and more extensive in recent weeks.
+Don’t forget to check out my Covid Resources page as well, which has become more and more extensive in recent weeks.
 There are lots of information and support links in there, as well as many ways to stay connected, occupied and entertained.

 The Big Night In